 3. Joint Pain

-Severe joint pain that isn’t due to injury or chronic inflammation, like arthritis, could be cause for alarm.
+Severe joint pain that isn’t due to injury or chronic inflammation, like arthritis, could cause alarm.
 Also, slower reflexes have been observed in B-12 deficient patients.

 4. Rapid Heartbeat or Breathing